yeetmanthecoolman/GreenhousePython_FJB/README.md

 Fork the repo, create a branch, and submit a PR!
 Start with "good first issues" like timelapse scripting.
 Let's grow this project together 🌱

 License: MIT

-:rage1: Ain't nobody got no time for that!
-My greenhouse is on fire, what do I do?